 - Light – Are the window coverings blocking out a lot of light or are they dark in color?
 Does the room appear darker/smaller than it should even when all lights are turned on?

-- Color – Are the window coverings so bright/colorful/full of patterns that they take the focus away from a key focal point in a room such as a window or fireplace?
+- Color – Are the window coverings so bright/colorful/full of patterns that they take the focus away from a key focal point in a room such as a window or a fireplace?
 Does the color of the window coverings not match anything else that is in the room?

 - Dated – Are the window coverings out of date (e.g. white lace, flower patterns, tassels etc.) or too old fashioned in color (e.g.pink) that they make the house appear older than it is?